SNStatComp/AIML4OS_WP11/python/README.md

 # 📅 Project Summary — 31.10.2025

-## Introduction of geographic data into the dataset: proposed procedure
+## Introduction of geographic data into the synthetic dataset: proposed procedure